 A large man approached me.
 He said, ‘Get your notepad and pen out.
 I’ll talk to you.’
 Darren [a college graduate and Gulf war veteran].
 ‘First of all, we aren’t you guys, we’re not a group, we’re individuals.
 We come from different places, different backgrounds, in some cases different tribes.
 Some of us don’t even like each other, but we congregate here to have a beer, smoke a joint, to be with others who don’t judge or verbally abuse us.
 We accept everyone.

 ‘As for me, I’m from New Brunswick.
 My ancestry is Mi’kmaq.
 My family lived in a small town where the priest made all the decisions.
 My mother and father were both alcoholics.
 I have a brother and a sister.
 It was the priest’s decision to send us to foster homes.
 I was sent to Boston, I don’t know where my brother and sister are located.’

 When I’m with the homeless I don’t judge.
 I ask a minimum of questions, only enough to keep the conversation moving.
 I don’t interrogate or ask about their past.
 Mostly, I listen and try to understand.
 I am often asked why I am there.
 Although the reasons are deeper, I usually answer by saying, ‘The conversations here are more interesting than where I work.’
 I visit them before work, and at noon hours, so I always have an excuse to leave.

 What I have learned over the past nine years has changed my life.
-The people, who I consider my friends, are alcoholics, drug and other substance abusers.
-Some work as prostitutes, some have HIV/AIDS, most or all have served time in jail for various offences, including drug dealing, domestic violence and murder.
+The people, who I consider my friends, are alcoholics, drug, and other substance abusers.
+Some work as prostitutes, some have HIV/AIDS, most or all have served time in jail for various offenses, including drug dealing, domestic violence, and murder.
 All of them I would trust with my life.
 They have declared themselves my family.
 I am honored that they have welcomed me.